 Authors are requested to write and submit their manuscripts in the NAMMCO Scientific Publications Template for Authors.
 This template has all the necessary formatting and styles already defined.
 Further information on this is available in the template itself.
 Although initial submissions may be sent in any format, all accepted papers will be required to be submitted in the template format so authors are encouraged to use the provided template from the beginning of the submission process.

 Note that the template is in the Word Template format (.dotx), however, manuscripts should be saved and submitted in the normal Word format (.docx).

-If you are unfamiliar with Word styles, please see this guide.
+If you are unfamiliar with Word styles, please see this guide to applying styles in Word.
 Note that the author template styles cannot be modified.

 Nouns and collective terms should be written in small letters (seals, beaked whales, monodontids).

 Hyphens can be used for terms (e.g. strap‑toothed whale, short‑snouted spinner dolphin), but should not be used for words at the end of lines.

 Descriptive terms and jargon that may be familiar only to specialists in the field should be avoided.

 Italics should be used to highlight words in foreign languages, including scientific names and symbols for all variables and constants, except Greek letters.

 Scientific names of all organisms should be given (in brackets and italics) the first time that they are mentioned.
 After this the common English names should be used.